lolren/USB-Notification-Linux/README.md

 Now the script support USB names!
 This is very handy!.
 Be sure your distro supoorts dmesg without root acces ( without sudo).
-If not, edit the script and
+If not, edit the script and set

+use_names="true"
+fix_dmesg_for_users="true"